KnowEnG/quickstart-demos/pipeline_readmes/README-FP.md

 This file contains a description of the different output files of the feature prioritization (FP) pipeline.
-The downloaded zip archive will contain up to nine other files for users to further examine and understand their results.
+The downloaded zip archive will contain up to eight other files for users to further examine and understand their results.
 These other files are:

 #### Results Files
 - A) features_ranked_per_phenotype - Scores for Ranked Features for Each Phenotype